manymodels/public-ai/atlas/omnifesto.md

 The planetary library requires a complete digital archive, multimodal models to access it, and collaborative tools to maintain it & ensure its knowledge integrity.
 All are in primordial stages.
 To build it, we need an atlas of progress, gaps, & uses of this library – an OMN – that leaves no source unturned.

-An atlas will help map how we get to the result we need, from the current disorganized and commercially-intermediated state of public knowledge.
+This will help map how we get to the shared tools we need to flourish, from the current disorganized, polarized, and commercially-intermediated state of public knowledge.
-Starting with an outline & manifesto (OMN) that lays out its key elements and its centrality to human flourishing.

 While the Public Library reigns preeminent in public respect, and embodies the benefits of civilization and educational self-sufficiency, libraries have been under growing threat in recent decades.
 Repeated extension of copyright terms,